 WORLD LARGEST RHODOLITH BED ‣ rhodoliths are nodules of non-geniculate coralline algae that occur in shallow waters (few 150 m depth) subjected to episodic disturbance.
 Rhodolith beds stand with kelp beds, seagrass meadows, and coralline algal reefs as one of the world's four largest macrophyte-dominated benthic communities, with large concentrations off Japan, Australia and the Gulf of California, Mediterranean, North Atlantic, eastern Caribbean and Brazil.
 Abrolhos Shelf (16°50′ - 19°45′S) off E Brazil (Bahia and Espírito Santo states) is confirmed the most expansive and contiguous rhodolith bed in the world, covering about 20,900 km² (Amado-Filho, AM et al., Plos One, 2012).

-COSTA DOURADA CLIFFS ‣ in some points of the coast there are cliffs, a good part of sandy geology.
-In Brazil these forms occurs in Beberibe, Aracati, Icapuí (CE), Touros, Tibau do Sul (RN), João Pessoa (PB), Roteiro (AL), Mucuri (BA), and Torres (RS), in independent systems (Saiba Mais, 2021).
-The site Almanaque Z considers a stretch of Costa Dourada Cliffs as the longest contunuous in Brazil (SEE), with 2,7 km lenght.
+MUCURI CLIFFS ‣ in some points of the coast there are cliffs, a good part of sandy geology.
+In Brazil these forms occurs in Beberibe, Aracati, Icapuí (CE), Touros, Tibau do Sul (RN), João Pessoa (PB), Roteiro (AL), Mucuri (BA), coast of São Paulo, and highly disjunct in Torres (RS), as independent systems (Saiba Mais, 2021).
+The site Almanaque Z considers a stretch of Mucuri Cliffs as the longest contunuous in Brazil (SEE), with 2,7 km lenght.

-ROCK PEDRA RISCADA ‣ largest monolith in Brazil and also the largest rocky wall in Brazil, with 950m of extension between base and summit, located in E Minas Gerais state in São José do Divino Municipality, and with a summit reaching 1,230m above sea level; widely used for climbing, it has 17 routes and variants to reach its immense top (Escaladas, also Eliseu Frechou); sometimes assinated as the largest monolith of the world (CBG/2017).
+PEDRA RISCADA ROCK ‣ the largest monolith in Brazil and also the largest rocky wall in Brazil, with 950m of extension between base and summit, located in E Minas Gerais state in São José do Divino Municipality, and with a summit reaching 1,230m above sea level — it's sometimes assinated as the largest monolith of the world (CBG/2017).

 GARANDELA GIANT PALEOBURROW ‣ c.
 2,000 paleoburrows have been found in South America, mostly in the southern Brazil, Uruguay and Argentina (The World), with a record in Rondônia state (G1); Garandela Giant Paleoburrow, in Caeté municipality, SE Minas Gerais state, is possibly the largest worldwide (Ruchkys et al., Caderno de Geografia, 2014), with 340m in lenght; for details about paleoburrows, see Frank et al. (SBP Monographies, 2012).

-MOUNT CAPARAÓ ‣ syn.
-Massif Caparaó, Caparaó Mountain Range, or Pico da Bandeira, is the second highest mountain in Brazil (2,896.2m), situated on the border of Espírito Santo and Minas Gerais states, being the highest point in both states and historically considered the highest mountain in Brazil until 1965, when Mount Neblina, next to the Venezuelan border, were explored, measured, and both found to be higher; this mountains is also remarkable for being the Brazilian mountain with the greatest topographic isolation: 2,344 km; in the Americas, only Aconcagua, Denali, Pico de Orizaba and Mount Whitney are more topographically isolated than Pico da Bandeira, and in the entire world, there are only 20 more isolated mountains (Wikipedia).
+PICO DA BANDEIRA ‣ the highest point of Serra do Caparaó Massif, the second highest maximal point in Brazil (2,896.2m), situated on the border of Espírito Santo and Minas Gerais states, being the highest point in both states and historically considered the highest mountain in Brazil until 1965, when Pico da Neblina, next to the Venezuelan border, were explored, measured, and both found to be higher.
+This mountains is also remarkable for being the Brazilian mountain with the greatest topographic isolation: 2,344 km — in the Americas, only Aconcagua, Denali, Pico de Orizaba and Mount Whitney are more topographically isolated than Pico da Bandeira, and in the entire world, there are only 20 more isolated mountains (Wikipedia).

-PALMAS LAKE ‣ this lake, located in Linhares municipality Espírito Santo state, has maximum depth of 50.7m, a volume of 0.22 km³ and a mean depth of 21.4 m, being the deepest natural lake in Brazil (Barroso et al., Plos One, 2014).
+PALMAS LAKE ‣ a lake located in Linhares municipality in Espírito Santo state, with a maximum depth of 50.7m, a volume of 0.22 km³ and a mean depth of 21.4 m, being the deepest natural lake in Brazil (Barroso et al., Plos One, 2014).
 Several aerial images in YT/Linhares Empregos.

 JUPARANÃ LAKE ‣ also in Espírito Santo state, this lake is the largest (62.58 km², Amorim Gonçalves, Dissertation, 2015) and most volumous freshwater lake enterely in Brazil (0.5281 km³, estimative of Almanaque Z, SEE), and second of both features in country, in both cases after Mirim Lake (see below) which reaches into Uruguay.